ewestfal/kew-training-client/README.md

 # kew-training-client

-A Kuali Enterprise Workflow "thin-client" application used for training purposes.
+A Kuali Enterprise Workflow "embedded" client application used for training purposes.

 This is a Spring Boot application, so is configured to run as such.

-NOTE: This client currently depends on 2.6.0-M1-SNAPSHOT of Kuali Rice since this version has been updated to a newer version of Spring that is compatible with Spring Boot.
-You will likely need to clone this version from https://github.com/kuali/rice and execute an `mvn clean install` in order to install it into your local Maven repository.
+NOTE: This client currently depends on 2.6.0-M1-SNAPSHOT of Kuali Rice since that version has been updated to a newer version of Spring that is compatible with Spring Boot.
+You will likely need to clone this version from https://github.com/kuali/rice (currently on master) and execute a `mvn clean install` in order to install it into your local Maven repository.

 ## Configuration